Open Source · MIT · v0.13.0

 Install

 One npm package.
+The -g flag adds the mcp-coordinator command to your PATH.
 No separate broker, no database to provision.

 npm install -g mcp-coordinator